reallyTG/drasync-artifact/README.md

 Boostnote PromiseConstructorSyncResolve 4 4
 ```

+You may not get the exact same output, due to some nondeterminism in the test suite.
 E.g., line `Boostnote ExplicitPromiseConstructor 7 14` reads: in Boostnote, 7 static instances of the ExplicitPromiseConstructor anti-pattern had dynamic promises originating from them, and there were a total of 14 runtime promises associated with the anti-pattern.
 I.e., 7 code locations contributed 14 runtime promises.